apache/cassandra-java-driver/manual/cloud/README.md

     }
 ```

-The path to the secure connect bundle for your Apollo database is specified with
+The path to the secure connect bundle for your Astra database is specified with
 `withCloudSecureConnectBundle()`.
 The authentication credentials must be specified separately with
 `withAuthCredentials()`, and match the username and password that were configured when creating the
-Apollo database.
+Astra database.

 Note the following: